samsch/react-dashboards/README.md

 ## Ideas for layout + widget configuration

 There are a couple competing layout strategies I have in mind.
-In all case "widgets" are really just React compoents.
+In all case "widgets" are really just React components.

 ### Pass in simple layout and widgets